 - Work with a knowledgeable and ambitious team of nonprofit professionals;

-- A letter of recommendation/reference upon successful completion of the internship, by request.
+- A letter of recommendation / reference upon successful completion of the internship.

-- Ability to commit to a six-month internship with an average of 8-20 hours per week, with occasional evening availability and increased hours from January – April 2020;
+- Ability to commit to a six-month internship with an average of 12 hours a week;

 - Ability to work both independently and as part of a team;

-This position is supervised by the Annual Fund & Events Manager and works closely with the entire Development team, with occasional collaboration with the Communications team.
+This position reports to the Program Manager and works closely with the entire Artist Trust Programs team.

-The Auction Art & Experience Intern will be rewarded a $1,000 stipend after successful completion of a six-month internship (unless contracted through a university as a work-study student).
+The Programs Intern will receive a $1,000 volunteer stipend after successful completion of a six-month internship (unless contracted through a university as a work study student).

-Preference given to applications received by October 7, 2019 and applications will be reviewed on a rolling basis.
+To Apply – preference given to applications received by December 9, 2019, and applications will be reviewed on a rolling basis.

 Artist Trust is an equal opportunity employer and complies with all EOE and ADA requirements.
 We are committed to employing a racially diverse workforce.
-People of color, transgender and gender nonconforming people, people with disabilities, and low-income people are encouraged to apply.
-For more information about AT’s commitment to racial equity, click here.
+People of color, transgender and gender-nonconforming people, people with disabilities, and low-income people are encouraged to apply.
+For more information about AT’s commitment to racial equity, please visit our website.